 Training the mind through meditation and mindfulness will bring more much needed calm, clarity and resilience.
 The mind, like gold, is flexible and essentially pure.
 There are many ways to cultivate the gold in the mind and to make it really shine.
 GoldMind Training’s Lucia van der Drift offers various methods for mining the gold.
 She has a wealth of experience both in working with individuals and groups, currently using zoom as an effective platform.
 Contact me to learn more or look at the offer page for more information.

-“In the mid nineties I was searching for some guidance to work more effectively with my mind.
+“In the mid-nineties I was searching for ways to work more effectively with the mind.
 The image that came up for me was following a golden thread that would lead to more and more inner riches.
 This is what initially prompted me to learn to meditate.
 I immediately started noticing how it improved my listening skills, concentration, resilience, happiness and so much more.
-I kept going with it, and now, nearly 25 years later, meditation and mindfulness are at the centre of my life and I am very fortunate to be able to share this with others.
+I kept going with it, and now, nearly 25 years later, meditation and mindfulness are at the centre of my life and I feel very fortunate to be able to share this with others.
 Looking back I can see that following the meandering thread has indeed led me to where I want to be.
 Every day the gold of the mind manifests in different ways in my life.
 One wonderful way it has shown itself is through founding GoldMind Training.
 I keep following the trusted thread.
 It has brought me so much already.
 I hope I will meet you along the way.”

 things that change.
 But it doesn’t change.